“Why is it so difficult to find Junior Ruby on Rails dev roles?"

 It’s going to be difficult.
 Remember: Rails is super hard.
 But the goal is not to aim to understand it for now.
-The goal is to get familiar with large codebases, seeing how people ask questions, give code reviews, reading the docs.
+The goal is to get familiar with large codebases, learning how to find yourself in a new codebase, seeing how people ask questions, give code reviews, reading the docs.

-That’s also normal on the day-to-day of a developer.
+These are normal things you’ll do on the day-to-day as a developer.
 It’s a good opportunity to practice asking good questions and learn how to get unstuck.
 These are valuable skills for your career.

 Give it a try.
 Set an event on your calendar to do this for at least 1 hour every week.
 Write down your progress, celebrate every tiny lesson, and see what happens.